htmldrop/HTMLDrop/README.md

 - Git CLI installed (for CMS updates)
 - A database (PostgreSQL, MySQL, or SQLite)

-Railway, Render, Heroku, DigitalOcean, and Fly.io are recommended platforms for full-stack deployment.
+Railway, Render, Heroku, and Fly.io are recommended platforms for full-stack deployment.
 Most platforms include git by default in their build environments.

 ### Docker Deploy